RafaelGSS/blog/priv/posts/node-performance-debugging.md

 148k requests in 11.07s, 18.5 MB read
 ```

-Well, is a good result, but we need more!
-For now, we know that your application can serve 148k requests in 11.07 seconds (I know that is now a absolute result, but is a begining)
+Well, it is a good result, but we need more!
+For now, we know that our application can serve 148k requests in 11.07 seconds (I know that the results depend over hardware too but it is a beginning)

 ## Where is the slowness at?

-Has many ways/tools to meansure performance of your app:
+Has many ways/tools to measure performance of your app:

 - [linux `perf`](http://www.brendangregg.com/perf.html) - I'll use it.
 - [0x](https://github.com/davidmarkclements/0x)
 - [clinicjs](https://clinicjs.org/)
 - [Chrome Dev Tools](https://developers.google.com/web/updates/2016/12/devtools-javascript-cpu-profile-migration)

-`perf` is a kernel-level CPU profilling tool, they capture the **full stack** C++ and JS execution
+`perf` is a kernel-level CPU profiling tool, it capture the **full-stack** C++ and JS execution

-Let's check again your app, but with `perf` too:
+Let's check again our app, but now with `perf` too:

-// how to use perf - https://brycebaril.github.io/perf_node_interactive/#/19
 ```sh
 # Start your application
 node --perf-basic-prof-only-functions index.js &